 Singapore really is a surprisingly beautiful city.
 At sunset, with the coloured skies reflecting in the water and glinting skyscrapers it is a sight to behold.

-As well as spectacular light shows, the city’s free evening entertainment includes music concerts on the waterfront from live bands.
 From a stylish rooftop bar, I sipped on a fruity Singapore Sling cocktail, as the sun set on our Singapore fling.

 Very nice!